S4NKALP/dotfiles/README.md

-# BSPWM | Polybar themes collection with Theme Selector
+# BSPWM | Polybar themes collection with Theme Selector.
+I didn't rice this.
+I only Modified.

 ## 🌿 Information
 12 different themes for BSPWM and Polybar.
 With a theme selector to change on the fly.